Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Send typing notification

-Use `sendTypingNotification` method to post a typing notification event to a thread, on behalf of a user.
+Use the `sendTypingNotification` method to post a typing notification event to a thread, on behalf of a user.

 ```swift
 client.sendTypingNotification(chatThreadId: threadId) { result, _ in